ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 *Collinearity* as stated above, causes instability in the coefficients and occurs when one predictor can be predicted by linearly combining other predictors.
 This can be detected using tests (Condition Number Test, Farrar-Glauber), Variance Inflation Factor, or explicitly testing the stability of the coefficients by perturbing the data with random noise.

+Specific models can be interpreted using [LIME](https://cran.r-project.org/web/packages/lime/vignettes/Understanding_lime.html) or [SHAP](https://shap.readthedocs.io/en/latest/).

 It's also a good idea to perform *cross-validation*, dividing your dataset into *training* and *testing* partitions and as they say, rinse and repeat.

 ### Implementations

 Thanks to its roots as a statistical programming language, R has particularly strong support of linear models, a core installation often includes the `stats` package which provides the `lm()` and `glm()` functions.
-Regularization is supported by the `glmnet` and `elasticnet` packages, among others.
+Regularization is supported by the [glmnet](https://glmnet.stanford.edu/articles/glmnet.html) and [elasticnet](https://cran.r-project.org/web/packages/elasticnet/index.html) packages, among others.

-In Python, the `linear_model` module in **scikit-learn** is fairly comprehensive, with OLS, regularization, logistic and GLM.
+In Python, the [linear_model](https://scikit-learn.org/stable/modules/linear_model.html) module in **scikit-learn** is fairly comprehensive, with OLS, regularization, logistic and GLM.
 Alternatively, [statsmodels](https://www.statsmodels.org/stable/index.html) also provides these functionalities as well as survival and time series analysis.

 ### References